fzi-forschungszentrum-informatik/Lanelet2/lanelet2_core/doc/RegulatoryElementTagging.md

 ### Traffic Sign

 A traffic sign generically expresses a restriction that is expressed by a traffic sign.
 The *refers* part refers to traffic signs that form the rule.
 The *cancels* parameter then refers to traffic signs that mark the end of the restriction expressed by the sign (e.g. the end of no-overtaking section).
 The *ref_line* and *cancel_line* parameters can then be used to define the exact start and end points of the rule.
-The LineStrings referenced by that must not have an intersection with the referencing lanelet or Area.
+The LineStrings referenced by that do not necessarily need to have an intersection with the referencing lanelet or Area.
 If they do, the rule is valid from/to this intersection point.
 If not, the rule is valid for the whole lanelet/area.

 ### Speed Limit